afeklab/processpbm/README.md

 ## Quick Start

-1. Make sure your Python environment contains the installed packages of Numpy, Pandas, Matplotlib and Scipy.
+1. Make sure your Python environment contains the installed Numpy, Pandas, Matplotlib, and Scipy packages.

 2. Change directory in the terminal to the one that contains the `process.py`, e.g., in bash:
 ```